ManojChandran/demo-for-students/README.md

 # Terraform Basics
-Repo dels with terraform basics, help you to install and use terraform.
+Repo deals with terraform basics, help you to install and use terraform.

 ## Installation
 Follow the commands to complete Terraform installation for ubuntu: